Bears-R-Us/arkouda/ENVIRONMENT.md

 #### Chapel Compiler Flags
   - CHPL_FLAGS : A number of flags will be added automatically to the `chpl` compiler in the Makefile, you can add your own, additional ones here.
-    - `-smemTrack=true -lhdf5 -lhdf5_hl -lzmq`, will add `--fast` unless one of the following env vars are set.
+    - `-smemTrack=true -lhdf5 -lhdf5_hl -lzmq -liconv -lidn2`, will add `--fast` unless one of the following env vars are set.
   - ARKOUDA_DEVELOPER : Setting this to 1 or true will add the `-O1` flag to CHPL_FLAGS.
 NOTE: _mutually exclusive_ with
     `ARKOUDA_QUICK_COMPILE`
   - ARKOUDA_QUICK_COMPILE : Setting this to 1 or true will add the following flags.
 NOTE: _mutually exclusive_ with